B-UMMI/Chewie-NS/docs/getting_started/installation.rst

 Build Chewie-NS
 ---------------

 .. important:: Make sure that the ports (HOST:CONTAINER) specified in the docker-compose services are not being currently used by other applications!
 If they are, docker-compose will not be able to build Chewie-NS.
-To solve this issue, map the HOST port to an available one.
+To solve this issue, map the HOST port to an available port.

 After completing the previous steps, you only need to run this command::